na-na-hi/renget/archive/2f8so.md

 \>"Cut cloth for human's eyes and hands.
 Can't show him the way to hideout."
 \>Double shit.
 \>If you do need to make a run for it, you may have no idea of how to get back to Kamura.
-\>Maybe you can play a bit more into the frightened merchant bit to get out of this.
-"P-Please, I don't have anything else!
+\>Maybe you can play a bit more into the frightened merchant bit to get out of this.%% "P-Please, I don't have anything else!
 And they're expecting-"
-\>With a sharp whoosh, Kanna brings her tailblade back before you.
+%darkgreen%\>With a sharp whoosh, Kanna brings her tailblade back before you.
 \>"Quiet!
 You are first human in a while on this road.
 I will not go back to hideout without zenny or something of worth."
 \>You hear fabric being torn as well as hissing laughter before a large strip of cloth comes over your eyes and obscures your vision.
 \>It's followed shortly by the skin of your arms being pricked by claws as they're roughly drawn together and your hands are bound at the wrists.